ezpaarse-project/getting-started-with-ezvis/README.md

 $ npm install -g visir
 ```

-## Get examples
+## Get example

-To get the examples, use `git clone` for this repository or get it from
+To get the example, use `git clone` for this repository or get it from
 [releases](https://github.com/madec-project/getting-started-with-visir/releases),
 or [zip](https://github.com/madec-project/getting-started-with-visir/archive/master.zip),
 or [tar.gz](https://github.com/madec-project/getting-started-with-visir/archive/master.tar.gz).